Kairotic/coding-with-knots/quipu.md

 From this work we could see that the relationship to various data types is fairly uniform, and is not clustered in any way which would indicate different modes or categories of quipu.
-We also can see some outliers to inspect further.
+We can also use this technique to located outliers to inspect further.

-As well as looking at a quipu as a descreet unit, we can also look inside them and view their structures in terms of relative entropy, as a attempt to uncover hidden complexity.
-This is done below hierarchically so a pendant’s entropy is that of its data plus all the sub-pendants, which seemed most appropriate given the non-linear form that the data takes.
+As well as looking at a quipu as a descreet unit, we can also look inside them and view their structure in terms of relative entropy.
+This is done below hierarchically, so a pendant’s entropy (shown as brightness) is that of its data plus all the sub-pendants, which seemed most appropriate given the non-linear form that the data takes.

 ![](figures/ur037.png)